zhenrong-wang/bcomp/TECHNICAL_REVIEW.md

 ```
 Method  METHOD  COMPRESSED_BITS_WITH_HEADER
 A       00      2
+A-sub   00      0 *A-sub is quite good but not ordinarily happen
 B       01      3
 C       10      3 for Top(2), 4 for Top(2,6)
 D       11      4